-10.3.9 Table 41 shows the increases in travel distance, travel time and delay in percentage terms from the 2041 Baseline as a result of the Preferred Option without mitigation.
+10.3.8 Table 45 shows the increases in travel distance, travel time and delay in percentage terms from the 2041 Baseline as a result of the Preferred Option without mitigation.

-Table 41Increase in travel distance, travel time and delay due to the Preferred Option on the highway network from the 2041 Baseline
+Table 45 Increase in dwellings, and of travel distance, travel time and delay on the highway network due to the Preferred Option to 2041

-Metric AM peak Inter peak PM peak
+Metric AM peak Inter-peak PM peak

-Growth in the number of dwellings in Greater Cambridge in the Preferred Option 8.4% 8.4% 8.4%
+Increase in dwellings from the 2041 Base Year in Greater Cambridge in the Preferred Option to 2041 8.4% 8.4% 8.4%

 Increase in travel distance 1.7% 1.4% 1.9%

 Increase in travel time 2.1% 1.9% 2.8%

 Increase in delay 5.1% 6.4% 7.4%

-- 10.3.10 As discussed above, this highlights that travel distance, travel time and delay all increase with the addition of the Preferred Option.
+- 10.3.9 As discussed above, this highlights that travel distance, travel time and delay all increase with the addition of the Preferred Option.
 This is particularly the case for delay.
-For all three metrics, the increase is higher in the PM peak than in the AM peak and Inter peak periods. - 10.3.11 However, for all three metrics, the increases seen are proportionally less than the increases in dwellings included in the Preferred Option, and in terms of travel distance and travel time, they are considerably lower.
-This indicates that the following factors are in play to a greater or lesser extent across the locations in the Preferred Option and are contributing to the locations generating low levels of additional motor vehicular traffic:

-The new development is achieving lower mode shares of car use than seen from existing land use included in the 2041 Baseline, as discussed in Section 10.2.

-- The new developments in the Preferred Option are in locations that minimise the need for travel by car for many trips, due to their relative proximity to other settlements. - The scale of the development in the Preferred Option is such that internalisation of trips occurs, and even if undertaken by car these trips will be shorter than external trips to access jobs and services.
+For all three metrics, the increase is higher in the PM peak than in the AM peak and Inter-Peak periods, the context for which is discussed in Paragraphs 9.1.3 and 9.1.4 above. - 10.3.10 However, for all three metrics, the increases seen are proportionally less than the increases in dwellings included in the Preferred Option, and in terms of travel distance and travel time, they are considerably lower.
+This indicates that the following factors are in play to a greater or lesser extent across the locations in the Preferred Option and are contributing to the locations generating low levels of additional motor vehicular traffic: - The new development is achieving lower mode shares of car use than seen from existing land use included in the 2041 Baseline, as discussed in Section 10.2. - The new developments in the Preferred Option are in locations that minimise the need for travel by car for many trips, due to their relative proximity to other settlements. - The scale of the development in the Preferred Option is such that internalisation of trips occurs, and even if undertaken by car these trips will be shorter than external trips to access jobs and services.